minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-To understand the relationship between campaign contributions and representatives' voting decisions, the concept for money in US politics needs to be introduced. #cite(<Weschle_2022c>, form: "prose") defines three types of money in politics, namely self-enrichment, campaign contribution and golden parachute jobs.
+To understand the relationship between campaign contributions and representatives' voting decisions, the concept for money in US politics needs to be introduced. #cite(<Weschle_2022c>, form: "prose") defines three types of money in politics, namely self-enrichment, campaign contribution, and golden parachute jobs.
 The first type happens when politicians are in office, and receive resources from special interest groups.
 The second is when politicians receive campaign contributions during elections to fund their campaigns.